Superconductivity in kagome metals due to soft loop-current fluctuations

 Using standard group theory techniques \cite{hermele_properties_2008,christensen_loop_2022, wagner_phenomenology_2023}, we classify these patterns according to the irreducible representations of the reduced space group of this extended $2\times 2$ unit cell.
-The character table and group operations of this reduced space group are detailed in the Supplementary, Sec.~I. These LC patterns belong to three-dimensional irreps, with each pattern in the irrep possessing one of the three ordering vectors $\bm{Q}_{\ell}$, which transform into each other under a three-fold rotation.
+The character table and group operations of this reduced space group are detailed in the Supplementary, Sec.~1.
+These LC patterns belong to three-dimensional irreps, with each pattern in the irrep possessing one of the three ordering vectors $\mathbf{Q}_{\ell}$, which transform into each other under a three-fold rotation.
 The analysis then yields three fermionic bilinears ($\ell = 1,2,3$)

 whose expectation values determine the three-component order parameter of the LC state.
-Here, $\hat{c}_{\bm{k}\sigma}$ is a $13$-component spinor that annihilates an electron of spin $\sigma$ and momentum $\bm{k}$ in one of the $13$ orbitals that is odd under the mirror symmetry $\sigma_h$.
-The explicit forms of the $13\times13$ matrices $J^\ell(\bm{k},\bm{k}+\bm{q})$, which are determined by each specific LC pattern, are discussed in the Methods section.
+Here, $\hat{c}_{\mathbf{k}\sigma}$ is a $13$-component spinor that annihilates an electron of spin $\sigma$ and momentum $\mathbf{k}$ in one of the $13$ orbitals that is odd under the mirror symmetry $\sigma_h$.
+The explicit forms of the $13\times13$ matrices $J^\ell(\mathbf{k},\mathbf{k}+\mathbf{q})$, which are determined by each specific LC pattern, are discussed in the Methods section.
+We remark that the group theoretic analysis does not fully constrain the loop current patterns, as they must also satisfy local charge conservation at every site \cite{palle_superconductivity_2024,palle_unconventional_2024-1} (Kirchhoff's law).
+The specific weights of current operators are shown in Table~\ref{tab:lco_pattern_coeffs}, and respect this local conservation law.